[Feature photo above from the public domain, and title background (below) by frankieleon (CC BY 2.0) via Flickr.]

 These things ARE allowed:

-- You may use each of the digits 2, 0, 1, 5 only once in each expression.
+- You must use each of the digits 2, 0, 1, 6 exactly once in each expression.

 - 0! = 1.
 [See Dr. Math’s Why does 0 factorial equal 1?]